 Modern analytics and A/B testing explicitly designed for conversion optimization.

-Take any analytics product out there, like Google Analytics, Mixpanel, or Heap, and they will all tell you in great detail what is happening.
+Take any analytics product out there, like Google Analytics, Mixpanel, or Heap, and they will all tell you in meticulous detail what's happening.
 It feels good because every possible thing is can be queried from the database.
 However, this feeling can fool you:

 - Too much data.
 In an ideal world, everyone would know company metrics and understand how their work impacts growth.
 However, the reality is not quite there: you have hundreds of different views to check out, way too many metrics, and too many opinions on how to interpret the data.
 It's all pretty confusing.

 - Hard to optimize.
 Optimization is about measuring the impact of changes on the website and acknowledge their success or failure.
 However, general analytics lacks a functional definition for success.
-You don't have a goal or the goal, just a single metric on a temporary time range.
-And it takes weeks, even months, to get statistically significant results.
+You don't have a clear goal and it takes weeks, even months, to get statistically significant optimization results.

 - The basis for the user- and project management and access control